NWebsec/Docs/source/nwebsec/HttpHeaderModule.rst

 The NWebsec HttpHeaderModule controls which headers are sent in the response from and ASP.NET application.
-Since it's an HttpModule it works for both Web Forms application and MVC applications as it hooks into the [ASP.NET/IIS pipeline](http://msdn.microsoft.com/en-us/library/bb470252.aspx).
+Since it's an HttpModule it works for both Web Forms application and MVC applications as it hooks into the `ASP.NET/IIS pipeline <http://msdn.microsoft.com/en-us/library/bb470252.aspx>`_.
 There, it makes changes to the HTTP header collection according to the NWebsec configuration.

 The HttpHeaderModule supports the following security headers (See [[Configuration]] for the actual web.config):